nus-cs2030/1718-s2/docs/lec02.md

 ![Screenshot](figures/object-representation-jvm/object-representation-jvm.002.png)

 In the figure above, there are two objects of the same class.
-An object is referred to through its reference, which is a pointer to memory location where the instance fields for the object is stored, along with a pointer to a _method table_.
+An object is referred to through its reference, which is a pointer to the memory location where the instance fields for the object is stored, along with a pointer to a _method table_.
 A method table stores a table of pointers to the methods, along with a table to the class fields.

 As an example, consider the following class: